CryptoHawaii-com/pepecoin-Dockerfiles/README.md

 # CryptoHawaii Pepe/Meme Coin Docker

 ### Details:
-Memetic Master Node - Ideally this is run on a 2CPU Linode.
+Memetic Master Node - Ideally this is run on 2 CPU(s).

 What the script does: